Springdale teen recovering after firework explodes in hand, warns others about firework dangers

 WARNING: The following story may contain graphic images.

 SPRINGDALE, Ark.
-(KFTA) — A Springdale teen is recovering after a firework exploded in his hand.
+(KNWA) — A Springdale teen is recovering after a firework exploded in his hand.
 Now he’s making sure it doesn’t happen to others.

 Earlier this month, Landon Freeman, 18, and his friends were playing in a firework war.
 It’s an activity he says they’ve done before.